I need help finding the right envelope size

-How to choose the right envelope size is a difficult thing for many people.
-After we prepare a birthday card or party invitation, we want to find an adorable and right size envelope to match them.
-Today, Paper papers will layout ideas for best options to select the right one for your project.
-The very first step for making your envelope selection successful, is to know the size of your insert.
-Better yet, select the envelope first, and then design your insert to fit perfectly with the envelope of your choosing.
+The first step for making your envelope selection successful is knowing the size of your insert.
+Better yet, select the envelope first, and then design your insert to fit perfectly with your chosen envelope.
 Consider your insert should ALWAYS be smaller than your envelope dimensions.

 This is a visual chart for the most common Announcement size envelopes (You can read more info about our A-SIZE Envelopes)

 Envelopes come in all manner of sizes, styles, thicknesses, and colors.
 Please refer to our Envelope Size Chart to find all the currently available stock sizes.